island-is/island.is/libs/judicial-system/consts/README.md

 ## Running Unit Tests

-To run the unit tests using [Jest](https://jestjs.io), execute the following command:
+To run the unit tests for this library using [Jest](https://jestjs.io), execute the following command:

 ```bash
 npm run test judicial-system-consts